|See some puppies|

 Our Dobermans are Vwd clear and DNA profile on record with AKC.
 They are bred to work and show.
 Much more than just a pretty face.

 1. What should I expect to pay for a Puppy?
 This can be a loaded question for sure.
 My feelings are that any breeding pair that are untitled themselves should run $750 to $800 max and this is providing that the breeder cares enough to have done minimum Vwd testing, thyroid, OFA and does the ears.
-If the breeders dogs themselves are titled and health tested then $1200 to $1800 is a reasonable range for a pet.
-Show puppies are more of course.
+If the breeders dogs themselves are titled and health tested then $2500 to $3000 is a reasonable range for a pet.
+Show puppies can run more.

 2. a.
 How can I tell the difference in a backyard breeder and a good breeder?
 A backyard breeder does not show or train their dogs and usually does no health testing. $200.00 would be reasonable for one of these puppies and you can usually find them in the newspaper.
 A good breeder will train, show, work and health test their own dogs.
 A good pedigree is essential to a good dog because they will know a more complete history of dogs behind their breeding as well as any potential health issues.
 A breeder should know the standard and should present their dogs in the best light.
 If they can't even stack the dog to look its best in a picture for their web site, how much time, knowledge or care do you think they really have???

 b.
 Breeding multiple breeds- ask them why?
 I do know a few good breeders that breed more than one breed but they also show and train.